 - Log in to Studielink and submit your re-enrolment application.
 More information including step-by-step plans can be found on Studielink.

-- Please meet all enrolment requirements no later than 31 August.
+- Please meet all enrolment requirements and arrange the payment of the tuition fees no later than 31 August.
 Retroactive enrolment or late enrolment after 1 September is not possible.

 - Did you meet all requirements and are you enrolled?
-Then please collect your Declaration of Registration.
+Then you can collect your Declaration of Registration.

 I have completed all of the steps in my application portal but I am not yet enrolled.
 What is the reason?